As we have seen, pairs provide a primitive “glue” that we can use to

 structure of the program draws attention to the element-by-element processing

 of the list.
-Defining scale-list
+Defining scale-list in terms of map suppresses that

 level of detail and emphasizes that scaling transforms a list of elements to a